Skip to main content

 Clinical Protocols for Women Navigating Hormonal Transitions

-For women, addresses the profound changes that occur during the transition into perimenopause and post-menopause.
+For women, hormonal optimization addresses the profound changes that occur during the transition into perimenopause and post-menopause.
 During this time, the decline of estrogen, progesterone, and testosterone can lead to a cascade of neurological symptoms, including mood swings, anxiety, sleep disturbances, and the all-too-common “brain fog.”
 Protocols are tailored to the individual’s specific needs and menopausal status, with the goal of restoring the hormonal synergy that protects the brain.

 The Synergistic Trio Estrogen Progesterone and Testosterone